Diaphorodoris papillata

 Diaphorodoris papillata is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Calycidorididae.

 Distribution

 This species was described from Naples, Italy; Villefranche-sur-Mer and Banyuls-sur-Mer, France.
-It is reported from the Strait of Gibraltar, Spain to Israel.
+It is reported from the Strait of Gibraltar to Israel.
 It was reported from Canary Islands in 2016.

 Description

 The maximum recorded body length is 10 mm.